admin-shell-io/id/aas/3/1/README.md

 ## SubmodelElementCollection/value
  Submodel element contained in the collection.

- [https://admin-shell.io/aas/3/1/SubmodelElementCollection/value](https://admin-shell.io/aas/3/1/SubmodelElementCollection/value)The attribute value of the SubmodelElementCollection class as defined in IDTA-01001-3-1.
+ [https://admin-shell.io/aas/3/1/SubmodelElementCollection/value](https://admin-shell.io/aas/3/1/SubmodelElementCollection/value) The attribute value of the SubmodelElementCollection class as defined in IDTA-01001-3-1.

 <!--- SubmodelElementList --->